Mueller Ultra-Juicer Review

 Cleaning

-The filter/blade piece is dishwasher-safe; however, the rest of the components can only be cleaned in warm soapy water.
+The filter/blade piece is dishwasher-safe; however, the rest of the components can only be cleaned in warm soapy water by hand.
 This appliance includes a useful brush for cleaning, but bristles would get pulled out whenever they got caught on the disc.
 We also found the plastic shields to be a bit of work to clean if bits of produce dried in them, but overall this model isn't too hard to clean.

 Should You Buy the Mueller Ultra-Juicer?